telerik/ajax-docs/controls/editor/accessibility-and-internationalization/localization/create-a-new-language.md

 The best way to create a new language is to duplicate an existing set of resource files and modify them.
 For example to create a new Italian resource file for Tools, you can copy the default RadEditor.Tools.resx to RadEditor.Tools.it-IT.resx.

->note The culture name has to follow the RFC 1766 standard in the format [Language Code]-[County/Region Code].
+>tip The culture name has to follow the RFC 1766 standard in the format [Language Code]-[County/Region Code].
 In our example, it-IT stands for Italian - Italy.

 Then open the resource file in Visual Studio and change the **Value** column entries to their Italian counterparts.